 A cut above the vast majority of Brisbane Japanese restaurants and totally unique, Shunsai is the go-to for a divine degustation-style multi-course dinner (with vegetarian option), served on artisan Japanese crockery and which changes seasonally and according to fresh ingredient availability.
 Everything here is handmade in-house, including the soy sauce and the fish is cured by the chef onsite for 12 hours.

 In the evening, diners can settle in for courses such as Starter of Persimmon and prawn salad with plum mayonnaise; scallop and green tea noodle soup; sashimi plate of house-cured salmon, snapper and blue fin tuna.

 Entrée comes kaiseki-style (several dainty tasting dishes on the one tray) and might include basil salmon, konjai with chili, wagyu beef, oyster with tosa vinegar and conger eel tempura with eggplant.

 This is followed by a Grill dish such as scallop with seaweed, calamari and sea urchin sauce, a Steam dish such as cheesy egg pudding, Deep Fry like divine stuffed prawns with Manganji chili (from Kyoto) and a melt-in-the-mouth Sushi nigiri plate.

 The Vegetarian menu consists of the same number of courses but with dishes such as seaweed and yuzu soup, Entrée of eggplant with ginger soy, and yam crepes, pumpkin manju, and kushikatsu (skewers of deep-fried veges) replacing the meat/seafood options.
 Lastly, dessert consists of deliciousness such as green tea tiramisu.

 For the ultimate dining experience upgrade to the Shun Course which has 2 additional courses to the main menu: Wagyu steak (marble 9+) and simmered vegetables.

-*At the time of visiting in early August 2018 Shunsai was awaiting a liquor licence and once issued, will be serving sake (including sparkling), which can be matched with courses, as well as shochu, plum wine, a small curated selection of Australian/NZ wines and 2 Japanese beers on tap (Sapporo and Yabisu).
-Until then it’s BYO
+Shunsai is licensed with sake (including sparkling), which can be matched with courses, as well as shochu, plum wine, a small curated selection of Australian and New Zealand wines and Japanese beers on tap (Sapporo and Yebisu).

 Nice to know – Free on-street parking is available after 3pm in surrounding streets such as Jurgens St or diners can park underneath The Wellington for one hour for free or $10 for 2 hours.